Bishesh58/Bishesh58/README.md

 ### Hi there, I'm Bishesh 👋

-## I'm a Full Stack Developer, who love to code!
+## I'm a Full Stack Developer, who loves to code!

 - 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
 - 👯 I’m looking to collaborate with other passionate developers.